preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 .. image:: app-settings-v7.png

-To reach the App settings as described here, you must do the following:
+To reach the app settings as described here, you must do the following:

 1. Go to the site.
-2. Go to Omnia Admin.
+2. Go to Omnia admin.
-3. Select the App.
+3. Select the app.

 Features
 ***********
-Here you activate, update or remove features for the App, for example (image from Omia 7.0):
+Here you activate, update or remove features for the app, for example (image from Omia 7.0):

 .. image:: app-settings-features-v7-border.png

-An example: If your organization is using Document Management, you must go here to activate the Controlled Documents library for sites where working with Controlled Documents should be possible.
+An example: If your organization is using Document management, you must go here to activate the controlled documents library for sites where working with controlled documents should be possible.
 If any updates to that Features is needed, you go here as well.

 Descriptions and options
 ---------------------------